nixys/nxs-support-bot/README.md

   helm -n nxs-support-bot uninstall migrate
   ```

-Go back to the [Kubernetes](#kubernetes) and follow the instructions to complete the Nixys Support Bot installation.
+Go back to the [Kubernetes](#kubernetes) and follow the instructions to complete the nxs-support-bot installation.

 ## Roadmap